Approach Considerations

 Genetic Testing

-With the advent of molecular medicine, various genetic abnormalities have been associated with pancreatitis.
-Although effective treatments for these conditions have yet to be discovered, it is sometimes reasonable to begin testing for these mutations in patients with otherwise idiopathic pancreatitis, rather than subjecting the entire group to the risks of endoscopic sphincterotomy or stent placement for presumptive sphincter of Oddi dysfunction.
+With the advent of molecular medicine, various genetic abnormalities have been identified with pancreatitis.
+Although effective treatments for these conditions have yet to be discovered, it is sometimes reasonable to begin testing for these mutations in patients with otherwise idiopathic pancreatitis, rather than subjecting the entire group to the risks of endoscopic sphincterotomy or stent placement for presumptive diagnosis of sphincter of Oddi dysfunction.

 Some patients with idiopathic pancreatitis have atypical mutations in the CFTR gene, which follows an autosomal recessive pattern of inheritance.
 This is a fascinating advance in understanding the spectrum of cystic fibrosis, in which phenotypic expression depends on the degree to which the mutation affects the activity of the CFTR enzyme’s function.
 Relatively minor mutations that do not affect pulmonary function may influence chloride transport in the pancreas enough to predispose individuals to recurrent idiopathic pancreatitis.